 To rent or to buy?
 That is the question

-Another big debate: are e-books or hard copies better?
+Another big debate: are eBooks or hard copies better?
 I have found this is strictly preference and depends on if you enjoy reading off a screen or not.
-That being said, it is a lot harder to find PDF or e-book versions of textbooks, and it is cheaper and more convenient to download electronic copies of novels for English or History courses.
-A bonus for e-books is you usually spend a lot less than buying or renting the hard copy, and sometimes you can find PDF editions for free online, which is every college student’s dream.
+That being said, it is a lot harder to find PDF or eBook versions of textbooks, and it is cheaper and more convenient to download electronic copies of novels for English or History courses.
+A bonus with eBooks is you usually spend a lot less than buying or renting the hard copy, and sometimes you can find PDF editions for free online, which is every college student’s dream.
 However, if you do have to purchase them, there is no option to re-sell them.
-Personally, I believe electronic books are super easy because they do not take space or weigh down your bag and can be saved on one device.
+Personally, I believe electronic books are super easy because they don't take space or weigh down your bag and can be saved on one device.

 When to purchase your books